k2view-academy/K2View-Academy/articles/DPM/02_Admin_Module/14_DPM_Main_Menu.md

 - Each user is assigned one or more Corporate Roles (see the User Management section).
 - The DPM system identifies the list of DPM application Roles enabled for each Corporate Role assigned to the user and builds the list of Main Menu options accordingly.

-For example, a user isassigned two corporate Roles:
+For example, a user is assigned two corporate Roles:

 - Corporate Role as “Steward” Application Role
 - Corporate Role as “Case Owner” Application Role